Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: Training Details

 \section{Training Details}

 The training procedure is detailed in Algorithm~\ref{training_alg}, and all hyperparameters are listed in Tables~\ref{tab:hyperparams} and \ref{tab:vzd_hyperparams}.
 Hyperparameters were selected by tuning one parameter at a time through intuition on task 1 with 2 agents and then applying to the rest of the settings with minimal changes.
 Individual runs used a single NVIDIA Titan Xp GPU for training.
+Two machines were used, one (desktop) has an Intel i7-6800K CPU with 128 GB RAM, and another (server) has two Intel Xeon(R) Gold 6154 CPUs with 256 GB RAM.
+Both machines run Ubuntu 16.04.
+Software versions are provided in the code supplement.